britco/stonewall/README.md

 		}
 	});

-Then, set up the rivets binding:
+Then, set up the rivets binding like you normally would.

-In the view:
+Backbone View:
+	...
 	@rivets = rivets.bind $(@container), { user: @model }

-In the template:
+	...

+Template:
+	...
 	<input type="text" name="first_name" data-value="user.first_name">
+	...

 Then, Stonewall will tie into the rivets `value` binding, and validate an attribute whenever it changes.